cultuurnet/apidocs/projects/authentication/docs/errors.md

 *   **Title**: `Forbidden`
 *   **Status**: `403`

-Your request was successfully authenticated but you do not have permission to perform this particular request.
+Your API request was successfully authenticated but you do not have permission to perform this particular request.

 Possible causes: